sonatype/docker-nexus/README.md

 logs, and storage.
 This directory needs to be writable by the Nexus process, which runs as UID 200.

-* Four environment variables can be used to control the JVM arguments
+* Environment variables can be used to control the JVM arguments

   * `CONTEXT_PATH`, passed as -Dnexus-webapp-context-path.
 This is used to define the URL which Nexus is accessed.